DataDx/MeasuresCatalog/README.md

 A credit is an accounting entry that either increases a liability or equity account, or decreases an asset or expense account.
 #### Days Worked
 #### Debit Amount
+A debit is an accounting entry that either increases an asset or expense account, or decreases a liability or equity account.
 #### distinctPatienAlt
 #### Established Patient Visits
 #### Expenses